mjhea0/awesome-fastapi/README.md

 - [Introduction to the FastAPI Python Framework](https://www.errietta.me/blog/python-fastapi-intro/) - Quick intro to FastAPI.
 - [Porting Flask to FastAPI for ML Model Serving](https://www.pluralsight.com/tech-blog/porting-flask-to-fastapi-for-ml-model-serving/) - Comparison of Flask vs FastAPI.
 - [Serving Machine Learning Models with FastAPI in Python](https://medium.com/@8B_EC/tutorial-serving-machine-learning-models-with-fastapi-in-python-c1a27319c459) - Use FastAPI to quickly and easily deploy and serve machine learning models in Python as a RESTful API.
+- [FastAPI for Flask Users](https://amitness.com/2020/06/fastapi-vs-flask/) - Learn FastAPI with a side-by-side code comparison to Flask

 ### Talks